openworm/openworm_docs/github.rst

 Posting Gists (gist.github.com)
 ===============================
 Gist is a simple way to share snippets and pastes with others.
 All gists are Git repositories, so they are automatically versioned, forkable and usable from Git.
 You can create a new gist here: https://gist.github.com/

 How to:

 * `Create Gists <https://help.github.com/articles/creating-gists>`_
 * `Embed, Download and Copy Gists <https://help.github.com/articles/embedding-downloading-and-copying-gists>`_

-Read the `latest news and updates <https://github.com/blog/search?page=1&q=gis>`_on Gists at GitHub.
+Read the `latest news and updates <https://github.com/blog/search?page=1&q=gis>`_ on Gists at GitHub.

 Repositories